wzhouxiff/EBSNetMEFNet/README.md

 **MEFNet** - **M**ulti-**E**xpusre **F**usion **N**etwork: Used for fusing the selected exposure bracketing predicted by **EBSNet**.

-This two networks can be trained jointly.
+These two networks can be trained jointly.

 <img src="images/framework.png">